BuildOnViction/docs/docs/whitepaper.md

 namely *Double Validation* complemented with a *Randomization* mechanism.
 This new technique significantly decreases the probability of having invalid blocks in the blockchain.
-These enhancements and the components of **Tomochain** are step-by-step detailed in the followings.
+These enhancements and the components of **TomoChain** are step-by-step detailed in the followings.

 ![architecture](figures/architecture.jpg){#fig:architecture}